google/applied-machine-learning-intensive/amli/v2/content/02_data/03_visualizations/slides.md

 visualizations, and in this lecture we will go over some of the most common visualizations.
 We will show scenarios when each visualization is useful.

-To start, we want to examine a scenario when a visualization is particularly helpfu -->
+To start, we want to examine a scenario when a visualization is particularly helpful -->

 ---

 # Visualizations: Raw Data

-What patterns can you see in this raw data of common PIN numbers?
+What patterns can you see in these raw data of common PIN numbers?

 {.column}